Visa Traveler

 Her cousin in London is getting married and she was invited.
 She decides to travel by herself since the kids are in school.

 That’s a perfect pattern.
-Her travel history is quite less but she has been a genuine visitor.
+Her travel history is quite limited, but she has been a genuine visitor.

 We can talk about many scenarios like these.
 Travel history varies for each of you since everyone’s situation is different.
-What matters ultimately is how genuine are you as a visitor.
+What matters ultimately is how genuine you are as a visitor.
 Your travel history does not lie.
-So even if you pretend to be genuine visitors, ECOs can pick up indications from your travel history.
+So even if you pretend to be a genuine visitor, ECOs can pick up indications from your travel history.

 How to build travel history for UK visa?